boopsboops/nhamunda-checklist/nhamunda-checklist.md

 Identification to species level follows <u>Aquino & Schaefer (2010)</u> based on the following characters: flattened head with eyes placed ventrolaterally and visible from below; laterally expanded nuchal plate; six pairs of lateral abdominal plates posterior to coracoids; thoracic plates present; three midventral plates between cleithral posterior process and first plate of ventral series; anal shield composed of single plate; second infraorbital laterally contacting to two ventral dermal plates; patch of odontodes present on anterolateral aspect of cleithrum at opening to branchial chamber; and caudal fin with series of around three dark bands (irregular in our specimens).

-Fishes were caught.
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+Thirteen individuals were caught by hand from submerged terrestrial vegetation.
+Water current was minimal.
+An example of a live specimen is pictured in Figure YYY.

 ##### Figure

 <img src="http://www.planetcatfish.com/forum/download/file.php?id=12877&t=1" alt="" width="500">

-INPA CTGA. ??? mm SL.</br></br></br>
+INPA catalogued specimen.</br></br></br>

 #### *Hypostomus carinatus* (Steindachner, 1881)